adrianomartino/amartino/_posts/2019-06-04-10-tips-to-spice-up-your-expert-interview-video.md

 ---
-title: '10+ tips to spice up your expert interview video '
+title: '10+ tips to spice up your industry video content interviews'
 subtitle: Don't let your hard work and true knowledge go unnoticed
 description: Want to talk about yourself and your company, and still look cool?
 Follow these simple tips when you interview an expert and when you are the expert